jodehavi/azureunleashed/README.md

 ## Create an Azure Container Registry
 The following steps will walk you through the setup of an Azure Container Registry.
 ACR is a private container registry which we will use to store (push) and retrieve (pull) the bookstore container image.
 For our purposes we will enable the admin password, which will be more straight forward for this lab, however in production you would likely leverage a service principal instead.

-Note: The following steps assume you're in the same termal session as the prior section.
+**Note**: The following steps assume you're in the same termal session as the prior section.
 If you have exited you will need to set the variables noted in the kuberentes setup again.

  1) Set the variable used for the Azure Container Registry name
 ```